-If you are in the spirit of the season and want to pick your own pumpkin, these are the best 13 pumpkin patches in San Diego to go and grab your little orange friend from.
+Get into the season’s spirit and pick your own pumpkins; these are just 13 of the best pumpkin patches San Diego has to offer.

 Psst…after a day of walking around your chosen pumpkin patch, head to one of these places to see the San Diego sunset.